-The CSC-22 reference point, which exists between location management servers in different MC systems, is used to share location information and non-subscription/notification related signalling for location management for interconnected MC systems.
+The CSC-22 reference point, which exists between location management servers in different MC systems, is used to share location information related signalling for location management for interconnected MC systems.

 The CSC-22 reference point uses the HTTP-1, HTTP-2 and HTTP-3 reference points for transport and routing of non-subscription/notification related signalling.

-Editor's note: How the SIP-2 and SIP-3 reference points are used for signalling messages is FFS.
+The CSC-22 reference point uses the SIP-2 and SIP-3 reference points for transport and routing of subscription/notification and request/response related signalling.